-Now listen, I’m not saying there is never a time and place for tax cuts.
+Now listen, we're not saying there is never a time and place for tax cuts.
 There certainly can be.
 But tax cuts made absolutely ZERO sense for an economy that had been on a healthy trajectory in terms of stable growth and falling unemployment for over eight years.
 Essentially, the Tax Cuts and Jobs Act of 2017 (TCJA) – the law that congressional Republicans passed and then President Trump signed on December 22, 2017 – acted as a fiscal stimulus when we didn’t need one.

 This was a double-whammy because, not only was it clear from the jump that the Republican tax cuts were going to cost this nation a fortune, but the Federal Reserve Bank of San Francisco made clear at the time that “many recent studies have found that fiscal stimulus has a smaller impact when the economy is strong, implying that the near-term boost to GDP growth could be two-thirds or less of that from previous tax cuts.”